davetron5000/tdd_cli_talk/demo/demo_01_drive_features.md

     Installing rdoc (3.9.4)
     Using bundler (1.0.15)
     Your bundle is complete!
 Use `bundle show [gemname]` to see where a bundled gem is installed.

+!SLIDE bullets incremental
+# Aruba
+* Cucumber Steps for command-line
+* "When I run..."
+* "Then the exit status should not be 0"
+* "Then the stderr should contain..."
+* etc.

 !SLIDE commandline
 # Bootstrap